awsdocs/aws-doc-sdk-examples/python/example_code/glue/README.md

         BucketName: doc-example-glue-scenario-docexampleglue6e2f12e5-3zjkuexample
 ```

-Start the scenario at a command prompt, passing it the role and bucket name.
+Start the scenario at a command prompt, passing the role and bucket name to it.

 ```
 python scenario_getting_started_crawler_and_jobs.py AWSGlueServiceRole-DocExample doc-example-glue-scenario-docexampleglue6e2f12e5-3zjkuexample